-A history on foot: How Mumbai’s cosmopolitan history shaped Indian nationalism
+A history on foot: How Mumbai’s cosmopolitan past shaped Indian nationalism

 The violence continued across Bombay for three days; it only stopped when military troops were brought in to fire at the crowds, killing and wounding many.

-Prashant Kidambi, who is working on a biography of Tilak, remarked, “You have to imagine that this would have been an amazing scene.
+Prashant, who is working on a biography of Tilak, remarked, “You have to imagine that this would have been an amazing scene.
 All of Bombay came to a halt.
 There were crowds everywhere here and even in other places; and a massive police presence.
 And the mills and markets – the nerve centres of the city – all shut down as a mark of protest.”

 On that January afternoon when we arrived at the High Court, a group of Mumbai Police personnel were milling around a small raised thatched checkpoint, a distinctively Indian structure set against the Victorian Gothic court building that stood behind it.
 It seemed like business as usual at the court despite the national holiday.
 A digital signboard flashed outside announcing the cases for the day in green letters.